 Writing and Speaking skills are tested at the end of Year 11.
 Candidates sit a written paper in which they write two essays in, and a translation into, the target language.
 They also have a 10-12 minute ‘oral’ in which they do a role play, describe a photo, and answer questions on topics they have studied.

-To back up the language that pupils learn in the classroom, Spanish pupils can travel to Spain as part of the school’s annual study visit, while French and German pupils may be offered a similar opportunity (yet to be arranged).
+To back up the language that pupils learn in the classroom, Spanish and French pupils can travel to Spain and France respectively as part of the school’s visits programme, while German pupils may be offered a similar opportunity in the future.

 Modern Languages have the obvious benefit of helping people understand and make themselves understood when they travel abroad, but by studying a language, pupils gain several other benefits.

 Many young people who have studied languages say that it gave them a greater understanding and control of their own language; that it helped their self-confidence; that it made them more employable in many walks of life; that it gave them access to better-paid jobs – and, especially, that languages took them to places they would never have been able to go otherwise.

 Languages are for everyone to enjoy.
 They may not be the easiest subject you do, but they are certainly worth the hard work in the end.